 This is why I focus on helping people, being genuinely useful to people.
 Earn the trust.
 Show who you are so people can connect with you.

 It is ok if people don’t connect with you also.
 People constantly tell me on YouTube that they can’t stand my accent.
 That’s ok (if a bit hurtful.)
 You can’t both be yourself and appeal to everyone.
-Choose being you!
+Choose to be you!

 Myth 2: “Influence Can Be Bought”